RolandStuder/cas-fee-project-one/readme.md

     GET /notes - Returns an JSON array of notes
     GET /notes/12 - Returns the note with the corresponding ID as JSON POST /notes - Creates a new note
-    PUT /notes/12 - Overwrites a note with the new datat
+    PUT /notes/12 - Overwrites a note with the new data